 Stir in the chicken and bok choy and flip to coat.

-Divide among 4 serving plates and garnish with sesame seeds if desired.
+Divide among 4 serving plates and garnish with sesame seeds or sliced green onions if desired.

 Stir-Fry Chicken with Bok Choy Recipe